django-functest/django-functest/docs/usage.rst

           super(WebTestBase, self).setUp()  # Remember to call this!
           # Your custom stuff here etc.

-  class SeleniumTestBase(FuncSeleniumMixin, LiveServerTestCase):
+  class SeleniumTestBase(FuncSeleniumMixin, StaticLiveServerTestCase):
       pass  # etc.

+Normally ``StaticLiveServerTestCase`` will be better than ``LiveServerTestCase``.

-django-functest deliberately does not provide these base classes, only the mixins, to make life easier especially in the case where you already have another base class you want to inherit from.
+django-functest deliberately does not provide the base classes as above, only the mixins, to make life easier especially in the case where you already have another base class you want to inherit from (for example, if you have custom needs instead of using ``StaticLiveServerTestCase``).

 Then: